Vorpalv2/Stock_Market_scrapper-for-NSE-and-BSE/readme.md

 Some front end code as well which i wont be docmenting here so you can look at the code file and figure it out by yourself.
 Its a pretty simple logic.

 Backend Server is on localhost:3000
 FrontEnd Server is on localhost:5137 with is setup in cors to as origin point.
-PS. only the 5137 Port is setup in cors, other port wont work without changing them in cors oject.
+PS. only the 5137 Port is setup in cors, other port wont work without changing them in cors object.